-Before traveling, customers can access live camera feeds that offer "bird's-eye" views from 21 different locations along the Tollway system.
-The camera feeds are easily accessible by selecting the "View Traffic Cameras" link on the Tollway's homepage at www.illinoistollway.com.
+To prepare for trips short or long, drivers can also check out information available via Traveler Quick Links before traveling.
+Customers also can access live camera feeds that offer "bird's-eye" views from different locations along the Tollway system by selecting the "Traffic Cameras" link on the Interactive Tollway Map on the homepage at Illnoistollway.com.